nocomplexity/FreeAndOpenMachineLearning/whyossml.md

 machine learning algorithms and software frameworks is possible.

 The key of machine learning is smart algorithms.
 Algorithms that operate as "black boxes" should never be trusted.
-Fighting against e.g. your government is very difficult is no insight in the used algorithms.
+Fighting against your government is very difficult if you have no insight in the used algorithms.
 Open algorithms developed in an open scientific environment are key for trust.